TYO - SIN

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Tokyo to Singapore costs S$ 143 on the route between Tokyo Narita Airport (NRT) and Singapore (SIN).
-Over the past month, this route was, on average, 64% cheaper than other Tokyo-Singapore routes.
-It is also the most popular route.
+The absolute cheapest return flight from Tokyo to Singapore costs S$ 148 on the route between Tokyo Narita Airport (NRT) and Singapore (SIN).
+However, over the past month, flights between Tokyo Haneda Airport (HND) and Singapore (SIN) were, on average, 44% cheaper than other Tokyo-Singapore routes.
+The most popular route is between Tokyo Narita Airport (NRT) and Singapore (SIN).

 What’s the cheapest day of the week to fly from Tokyo to Singapore?